This post may contain affiliate links. See our affiliate disclaimer here.

 We used to spend an average of $400/month on camping fees.
 That’s roughly $13 a night.

-But camping has EXPLODED in the past three years and with it, campground prices.
+But camping has exploded in the past five years, and with it, campground prices.
 When staying at campgrounds every night, we spend closer to $1,000/month.
 But this is a really easy number to lower!

-To save on lodging costs at RV parks and campgrounds, you can always opt for fewer hook-ups.
-When we want to save a couple of dollars, we will choose electric and water only sites and use the dump station when we leave the park.
-Or you can use an RV membership like Passport America or Good Sam for big discounts.
+You can always opt for fewer hook-ups to save on lodging costs at RV parks and campgrounds.
+When we want to save a couple of dollars, we will choose electric and water-only sites and use the dump station when we leave the park.
+You can also use an RV membership like Passport America or Good Sam for big discounts.

-You can also boondock, moochdock, or dry camp for free to save too.
+You can boondock, moochdock, or dry camp for free to save too.

 Grocery Costs

-This number will stay roughly the same as what you spend wherever you’re living now.
+This number will stay roughly the same as what you spend wherever you live now.
 We spent up to $400 a month on groceries for our family of two.
-We buy mostly fresh foods and shop 1-2 times a week since there is limited cabinet space in RVs.
+We buy mostly fresh foods and shop 1-2 times a week since RVs have limited cabinet space.
 With the addition of our daughter eating real food in 2020, our grocery bill is closer to $600/month.

 Eating Out